 If autonomous driving trucks become prevalent in the market there could be a lot of disruption brought on by large shippers like Amazon, Home Depot and Walmart no longer needing established trucking companies, their networks and large organized workforces to move their goods.
 Additionally, the cost of entry into the market would be lower, and it may create some exciting opportunities for venture capitalists to use their vast funds to buy their way into a large national trucking fleet with a minimal workforce.

-In conclusion, the future is bright and ripe for disruption, and these are only a few of the technologies that are setting the stage for a new set of winners and losers in the transportation market.
+In conclusion, the future is bright and ripe for disruption, and these are only a few of the warehouse technologies that are setting the stage for a new set of winners and losers in the transportation market.